Mccxiv/dmr-lookup/README.md

 search.on('card', console.log); // full card info, fires for each result search.on('done', console.log); // complete list of full cards, slow!

-// need to start a new search? no problem, let's cancel the current one search.abort()
+// need to start a new search? no problem search.abort()
 ```